 30-45 mins- Late drift strategy

 Sometimes favourites are playing well but then start to lose momentum and the underdogs get a better grip on the game.
-When this happens the market has to react and this causes a quick drift on the favourite going in to the last 10-15 mins of the half especially if the favourite has dominated early and the market stalled and depressed their price initially.
+When this happens the market has to react and this causes a quick drift on the favourite.
+Going in to the last 10-15 mins of the first half especially if the favourite has dominated early and the market stalled and depressed their price initially.

 You can get a quick 10-15% profit if there is no goal.
 A goal against your trade will lose around 50% of your stake, a goal for your trade is around 40-60%.

 These are my bread and butter football trading strategies that I use these on a weekly basis.